FanWu1993/360-A1-P1/README.md

 This is 360 Assignment 1
 Programming Part
 prog 1
 name: Fan Wu
 NSID: faw615
 Student NO.: 11204313

+How to compile and run the program:
+make
+make test
+make clean

 Help Vader out by finding an O(V +E) algorithm which identifies the leastcost
 articulation point which disconnects the graph when removed.